mkamil92/DogCatBird-KaggleChallenge/README.md

 - **Test Set:** 20,000 unlabeled images
 - **Balanced Dataset:** Equal representation across all three classes
 - **Evaluation Metric:** Accuracy

-### The dataset was downloaded from Kaggle competition (https://www.kaggle.com/t/571920ea0e2f4c9b99b725b667afdd69) and models are evaluated using Accuracy as the primary metric.
+## Insights
+The results showed that a learning rate of 0.001 consistently outperformed ensuring efficient convergence and increasing the number of epochs improved accuracy especially for deeper models like VGG-16.
+A dropout rate of 0.5 effectively minimized overfitting, enhancing generalization.
+ResNet-18 performed better than VGG-16 due to its residual connections, enabling stable training.
+Combining both architectures in an ensemble model delivered balanced and good accuracy but I achieved highest accuracy with ResNet-18 that is 88%.

-### This repository includes all necessary details of implementation for data preprocessing, model training, evaluation and visualization making it a comprehensive resource for image classification tasks.
+### This repository includes all necessary implementation details for data preprocessing, model training, evaluation and visualization making it a comprehensive resource for this image classification tasks.
 Further I write a detailed report using LateX and i added it here as well